 Personal change needs some space to happen.
 To bring something new into your life, you need somewhere to put it.
-If your current habits are filling your day, where is this new stuff supposed to go?
+If your current habits are filling your day, where are these new habits supposed to go?

 The English word “quit” comes from old French meaning “to free” or “to release”.